David Starkey Attacks “A Snotty-Nosed Punk”

 Starkey’s remarks echo those of the Prince of Wales who has been critical of plans to erect a group of steel and glass partment buildings opposite Sir Christopher Wren’s late 17th century Royal Hospital.
 The Prince describes the buildings as “unsympathetic” and “unsuitable” for the area.

-For more information, see the article in The Daily Telegraph.Filed under British Royals, Historical Royals
+For more information, see the article in The Daily Telegraph.Filed under Historical Royals, The United Kingdom

 Tagged Architecture, David Starkey, Henry VII of England, Henry VIII of England, Richmond Palace.